|

 3.00 Credits

-ARTS 331.
-Photography III : Advanced Methods.
+ARTS 321.
+Photography II: Digital Methods.
 3(3,0).
-This course is a continuation of the black and white photographic production techniques of Photography I, with a broader use of photographic materials, alternative processes and presentation methods.
+This course is an exploration of photography utilizing digital media, including the digital camera, computer hardware and software.
 The course is taught through lectures, demonstrations, hands-on training, assignment of art projects, written assignments, and group and individual critiques and presentations.
-Prerequisite: ARTS 221 Photography 1.
+Prerequisite: ARTS 221 Photography I.

 -